 Needlepoint is worked on even-weave canvas instead of fabric.
 This canvas is similar to wire mesh that's used in window screens.
-Both needlepoint canvas and wire mesh are evenly woven; but instead of wire, needlepoint canvas is made with long strong cotton or linen fibers that are 100% natural.
+Both needlepoint canvas and wire mesh are evenly woven; but instead of wire, needlepoint canvas is made with long strong cotton or linen fibers that are 100 percent natural.

 Why Is Canvas Used in Needlepoint?

-Even-weave canvas was found to be durable enough to withstand the wear and tear of constant usage; and thus became the material-of-choice for working these types of needlepoint projects.
+The even-weave canvas was found to be durable enough to withstand the wear and tear of constant usage, and thus became the material-of-choice for working these types of needlepoint projects.

 Over the centuries, as needlepoint developed from being the way to embroider practical home decor items to that of fine art, needlepoint canvas has changed as well to include non-traditional or novelty even-weave materials.

 Plastic canvas, perforated paper, and waste canvas are a few examples of novelty materials that are suitable for stitching needlepoint projects.